If you’re just getting into wine, you will be faced with a choice: Cabernet Sauvignon or Sangiovese? Which will you choose?

 Sangiovese has a medium body, high acid and tannins, and crunchy cherry and herbal notes.
 Cabernet Sauvignon has a heavier body, firmer tannins, black fruit, mint, and spice.
 Both are used in blends and single-varietal wines, and can make bulk wines and premium bottles.

 Here’s what you need to know about the differences between Cabernet Sauvignon and Sangiovese.
-Jump to:

 - Sangiovese Basics: Easy-drinking Italian